Aninstance/zws-wordpress-contacts-database/readme.txt

     - Email address
     - Maximum radius prepared to travel to target
     - Free form extra information
-* Administrators submit postcode, which queries database and returns nearest contacts to the target (provided target is within contact's maximum radius).
+* Administrators submit target address, which is automatically converted to a postcode, after which database is queried and nearest contacts to target are returned (provided target is within contact's maximum radius).
 * Contact information for the nearest contacts to the target are displayed, together with a Google Map upon which the target, contacts and home base are marked.
 * Uses Memcached to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.
 * Administrators can browse, edit and delete records from the full database of submitted contacts.